 Getting your merchant account

-The odds of getting your merchant account, is far greater than if you didn’t fill it out this way.
-The more truthful you are, the chances will be more in your favor.
+The odds of getting your merchant account are far greater than if you didn’t fill it out this way.
+The more truthful you are, the chances will be in your favor.

 In the end